A huge piece of my youth felt a little bit further away today as the news of Jack Charlton's death was confirmed.

 Despite remaining in contention throughout the qualifiers a mere 18,000 turned up for a must-win game against Luxembourg in September 1987.
 This was the same small number who, unbelievably, had turned up that May for a glamour friendly versus Brazil.
 Boos actually rang around the stadium as the little known Armin Krings put the minnows one up.
 Luckily Frank Stapleton responded immediately before a second-half Paul McGrath goal kept the dream alive by securing the two points.

 Only 26,000 showed for an even more important game against Bulgaria the following month where a win was needed to ensure the opposition weren't already qualified before their final game, a home clash with Scotland after our campaign was complete.
+And though those of us in attendance were fairly boisterous for the 90 minutes, you can't say it was a packed Lansdowne Road roaring the team on to the needed 2-0 victory.

 Who knows what would have happened had Gary Mackay not broken Bulgarian hearts and filled Irish ones with joy that November?
 That strike, the day after under 10,000 fans filtered into Dalymount Park to witness a 5-0 mauling of Israel, is often pointed to as the beginning of the nation's love affair with the team.
 But in reality, Jackie's army had still yet to mobilise.